sum1ko05/CardExperiments/README.md

 Any code here probably would be used for future projects and would be rewritten in other languaged, if i have to.
 IMPORTANT!
 Keep in mind that it's not stable project at all, so reorganisations would be often here!

-Currently working on implementation of Poker and it's variants
+Currently working on implementation of Poker